This article was originally published in Sept, 2017 and was updated Aug, 2023.

 But you are an Earth hero, and know that with great power comes great responsibility!
 The more you know about carbon and carbon emissions, the better equipped you can be to make a positive difference.
 By the end of this read, you’ll have a little more knowledge on how to understand and reduce your own carbon footprint.

 What you’ll learn:

 - A basic understanding of what carbon dioxide (CO2) is

 - Discover how we tackle this issue with our carbon offset programs

 Carbon, in its most basic form, is an element.
 In fact, it’s the most common element for life on Earth!
 From the air we breathe to the crops we grow, and the chemical makeup of our own bodies, carbon is literally the basis for life.

 So, why are we so concerned with carbon emissions?

-When we talk about carbon emissions, we’re focusing specifically on carbon dioxide, or CO2.
+When we talk about carbon emissions, we’re focusing specifically on carbon dioxide or CO2.
 Naturally, CO2 releases into the atmosphere in a ton of ways.
-The largest source of natural carbon emissions is from the exchange of carbon dioxide between the oceans and the atmosphere.
+The largest source of natural carbon emissions is the exchange of carbon dioxide between the oceans and the atmosphere.
 Animals and plants also emit CO2 through the process of respiration (breathe in oxygen, breathe out CO2).
-And, when these plants and animals decompose, organisms within the soil respire to produce energy and emit more CO2 into the atmosphere.
+And when these plants and animals decompose, organisms within the soil respire to produce energy and emit more CO2 into the atmosphere.